-The Role of Social Movements in Shaping SEL Frameworks
+The Role of Advocacy in SEL Development

-ing, personnel and expertise.
+Social movements encounter various hurdles that can obstruct their objectives.
+One significant challenge is the lack of resources, which includes funding, personnel and expertise.
 Without adequate support, grassroots initiatives often struggle to maintain momentum.
 Organising campaigns and mobilising communities requires substantial investment, and in many cases, activists must rely on limited donations or volunteer efforts.
 This can lead to burnout among leaders and a decline in engagement from participants.

 Additionally, social movements frequently face systemic opposition.
 Established institutions may resist changes proposed by activists, fearing that their power or influence will be diminished.
 This resistance can manifest through political pushback, media misrepresentation or even legal barriers.
 Such challenges not only complicate advocacy efforts but also require movements to be strategic in their messaging and coalition-building.
 Adapting to an evolving landscape of opposition remains vital for sustaining their initiatives.